-Priscila directs the East Palo Alto Stanford Academy (EPASA), facilitating the partnerships between local middle school students and their families and Stanford students, who serve as tutors and mentors.
+Priscila directs the East Palo Alto Stanford Academy (EPASA) and the High School Support Initiative, facilitating the partnerships between local middle school students, high school students, and their families and Stanford students, who serve as tutors and mentors.
 In her role, Priscila strives to consistently use an asset-based approach and an intersectional lens in order to effectively collaborate with and support both the local community and Stanford students.

 Priscila was born and raised in Southern California, and she attended Pomona College, where she majored in English and minored in Sociology.
 During a leave from Pomona College, she attended Chaffey College, where she received an AA degree.